 How to catch a catfish

-Catfish can be large and are very powerful fish.
-Strong tackle is essential.
+Catfish can be large and are very powerful, so strong tackle is essential.
 They prefer to hunt in murky waters and primarily feed during the night.
-They use their long highly sensitive barbels to sense their surroundings and search out resting fish and other food sources.
+They use their long, highly sensitive barbels to sense their surroundings and search out resting fish and other food sources.
 Smelly dead baits and fishing tactics similar to those used for large pike or zander are very successful.
-In recent years, the use of large pellets have been used to great effect and seem to be the preferred method now.
+In recent years, large pellets have been used to great effect and seem to be the preferred method now.
 Use a hook larger than a size 2 and fish a couple of large 25+mm hair rigged pellets.

 Where to catch a catfish

-Marsworth Reservoir, near Tring has a small population of catfish which were introduced legally by the Rothschild family who controlled the sporting rights on the Tring Reservoir complex for many years.
+Marsworth Reservoir, near Tring, has a small population of catfish that were introduced legally by the Rothschild family, who controlled the sporting rights on the Tring Reservoir complex for many years.